videojs/http-streaming/README.md

 #### hls.representations
 Type: `function`

-It is recommended to include the [videojs-contrib-quality-levels](https://github.com/videojs/videojs-contrib-quality-levels) plugin to your page so that videojs-contrib-hls will automatically populate the QualityLevelList exposed on the player by the plugin.
+It is recommended to include the [videojs-contrib-quality-levels](https://github.com/videojs/videojs-contrib-quality-levels) plugin to your page so that videojs-http-streaming will automatically populate the QualityLevelList exposed on the player by the plugin.
 You can access this list by calling `player.qualityLevels()`.
 See the [videojs-contrib-quality-levels project page](https://github.com/videojs/videojs-contrib-quality-levels) for more information on how to use the api.

 Example, only enabling representations with a width greater than or equal to 720: